Huixin-coder/Huixin-coder.github.io/_publications/2019-10-01-Huixin-Meng-Technological-Innovatioin-Cemetery.md

 title: "The Path of Technological Innovation in Cemetery Design"
 collection: publications
 permalink: /publication/2019-10-01-Huixin-Meng-Technological-Innovatioin-Cemetery/
-excerpt: 'Due to its unique historical background and humanistic environment, the tomb murals in the Han Dynasty are completely different in color from other eras.
-This paper constructs a special color concept, namely the color concept of Yin and Yang, through the color application analysis of the tomb murals in the Han Dynasty and its historical and cultural background. '
+excerpt: 'The cemetery crisis is that of man-earth relationship.
+Beside relying on the resource allocation and the institutional reform, the dynamic role of technology should also be taken into account.
+Technological innovation can break through the restrictions of land resource on the cemetery development, avoid cultural conflicts, reduce the social costs, and be more sustainable.'
 date: 2019-10-01
 venue: 'Urbanism and Architecture'
 paperurl: 'http://Huixin-coder.github.io/files/Huixin-Meng-Technological-Innovatioin-Cemetery.pdf'